Barbara Stanwyck: Marriages and relationships

-Stanwyck and Taylor mutually decided in 1950 to divorce and, at his insistence, she proceeded with the official filing of the papers.
-There have been many rumors regarding the cause of the divorce, but after World War II Taylor attempted to create a life away from the entertainment industry, and Stanwyck did not share that goal.
-Taylor allegedly had extramarital affairs, and unsubstantiated rumors suggested that Stanwyck had also.
+Stanwyck and Taylor decided in 1950 to divorce, and at his insistence, she proceeded with the official filing of the papers.
+Many rumors exist regarding the cause of the divorce, but after World War II, Taylor attempted to create a life away from the entertainment industry, and Stanwyck did not share that goal.
+Taylor allegedly had extramarital affairs, and unsubstantiated rumors suggested that Stanwyck had, also.
 After the divorce, they remained friendly and acted together in Stanwyck's last feature film, The Night Walker (1964).
 She never remarried.
 According to her friend and Big Valley co-star Linda Evans, Stanwyck cited Taylor as the love of her life.
 She took his death in 1969 very hard, and took a long break from film and television work.

-Stanwyck was one of the best-liked actresses in Hollywood and maintained friendships with many of her fellow actors (as well as crew members of her films and TV shows), including Joel McCrea and his wife Frances Dee, George Brent, Robert Preston, Henry Fonda (who had a lifelong crush on her), James Stewart, Linda Evans, Joan Crawford, Jack Benny and his wife Mary Livingstone, William Holden, Gary Cooper, and Fred MacMurray.
+Stanwyck was one of the best-liked actresses in Hollywood and maintained friendships with many of her fellow actors (as well as crew members of her films and TV shows), including Joel McCrea and his wife Frances Dee, George Brent, Robert Preston, Henry Fonda (who had a longtime crush on her), James Stewart, Linda Evans, Joan Crawford, Jack Benny and his wife Mary Livingstone, William Holden, Gary Cooper, and Fred MacMurray.
 During filming of To Please a Lady, Stanwyck refused to leave her African-American maid Harriet Coray in a hotel only for African-American people and insisted that Harriet stay in the same hotel as she did.
 After much pressure from Stanwyck, Coray was allowed to stay in the best hotel in Indianapolis with Stanwyck and the rest of the cast and crew.

 Stanwyck, at age 45, had a four-year romantic affair with 22-year-old actor Robert Wagner that had begun on the set of Titanic (1953) before Stanwyck ended the relationship.
-The affair is described in Wagner's 2008 memoir Pieces of My Heart.
-In the 1950s, Stanwyck also had a one-night stand with Farley Granger, which he wrote about in his autobiography Include Me Out: My Life from Goldwyn to Broadway (2007).
+The affair is described in Wagner's 2008 memoir Pieces of My Heart: